NagarjunaD024/Datascience-LLMS/README.md

 ---

-My goal with this book was to create a practical, hands-on guide for data scientists and developers looking to harness the power of Large Language Models.
-This repository contains the code for all the mini-projects discussed in the book, allowing you to directly apply and experiment with the concepts we cover from basic text classification to building sophisticated, autonomous agents.
+This repository contains practical guide for developers and data scientists, allowing to directly apply and experiment with the concepts we cover from basic text classification to building sophisticated, autonomous agents.

 ---